It doesn’t happen often now, but years ago people would sometimes arrive at one of my Nordic walking clinics with cross-country ski poles.

-They also lack angled rubber boot-shape tips for walking on sidewalks and other hard surfaces.
+They also lack angled rubber boot-shape tips for walking on sidewalks and other hard surfaces (versus trails and sand).

 Can you use hiking poles (also called trekking poles) for Nordic walking?

-Like cross-country ski poles, hiking poles lack angled rubber boot-shape tips that are used on hard surfaces (vs trails and sand).
-(Some have round plastic tips, but these are just to cover the sharp carbide tips while transporting the poles).
+They also lack angled rubber boot-shape tips.
+(Some hiking poles have round plastic tips, but these are to cover the sharp carbide tips while transporting them.)

-Some hiking poles have a “swing weight” integrated into the bottom and/or have a spring loaded feature, both of which make Nordic walking awkward.
+Some hiking poles have a “swing weight” integrated into the bottom of each pole and/or have a spring loaded feature, both of which make Nordic walking awkward.